We are offering in-person field trips

 o Up to 45 students, tour with art activity, $450

-Up to one teacher and one chaperone are free.
-Currently, we cannot allow additional chaperones as the group limit is 17 people (the exception being for preschoolers through first graders, you may have one teacher and up to two chaperones).
+Up to one teacher and two chaperones are free.
+(The exception being for special needs children who may each come with their adult, but the adult will be included in the student count to not exceed 18 people per group).
 PLEASE note that babies, toddlers, and siblings of students should NOT accompany chaperones, even as part of the student count.
-Click here for a letter to be shared with all chaperones so that they understand their role during the tour.
+Click here for information to be shared with all chaperones so that they understand their role during the tour.

 When booking, please indicate the number of students and teachers/chaperones you intend to bring.
 Our art instructors and security are scheduled based on that number.
 You will be invoiced for that amount.
-Payment is preferred at least one week before your visit.
+Payment is preferred two weeks before your visit.
 No reimbursement will be made if the actual number of students falls below those scheduled unless the Museum is notified by email at least one week prior to the scheduled visit.

 I want to schedule multiple visits during the school year.
 How often does the school tour change?

 The Fresno Art Museum now changes most of its exhibitions in January and July of each year.
 So your school group can experience two different exhibition cycles per school year.
 Please check our current and upcoming exhibitions to learn what will be on view on your chosen visit date(s).
-Note that Celebrating Differences remains on view the entire 2021/22 academic year.
+Note that Art of the Word remains on view the entire academic year.

 How do I pay for our school tour?

 Payment by check is preferred, but Visa, MasterCard, American Express, and Discover credit cards may be used.
 Please be sure to provide the correct address and zip code for billing when you book your school tour.
 The Museum normally invoices the school six to eight weeks ahead of the tour if time permits.
 Payments should be made within 30 days.
 If a purchase order is required, please provide the purchase order number at the time of booking.
-Payments sent by mail at least one week in advance are preferred.
+Payments are due two weeks in advance of your visit date.